 Ohio Marriage License Requirements

 In the State of Ohio, the application for a marriage license must be made in the county of residence of either applicant.
-If neither applicant is a resident of Ohio, the application must be made n the county in which the ceremony is performed.
+If neither applicant is a resident of Ohio, the application must be made in the county where the ceremony will be performed.
+Please visit your County's Probate Court Office online for specific information.

 Both parties are required to be present at the time of application.
 Both parties must provide drivers licenses or some other valid photo identification and proof of their social security numbers.
 Marriage license fees vary from county to county, so call ahead to your local County Probate Court office to find out the fee and ask what form of payment is accepted.
 In some cases, you may need to take cash.